 you can go down to Lai Popu waterfall (cf. below) and try to get a hike back.

 West of Waikabubak offers 2 tours: Go by Bemo 10 km up to the sign Waikelo Sawah.
-In southern direction here is a small waterfall which comes out of a cave.
-Later down the road there is a great view of irrigated rice fields on the plateau.
+Follow the paved road there.
+The waterfall (or rather the underground river) springs from a cave.
+Further along the road there is a great view of the irrigated paddy fields of the plateau.

 Or go by Bemo 13 km up to the sign Loko Winne.
-South of the road you reach interesting grave fields.
+South of the road after about 2 km you come to an interesting burial site.
 At the slopes of the hills, around the graves are several traditional villages.
 Particularly noteworthy is the original Marapu village of Weelewo (Weeleo).